stakater/til/kubernetes/explicitly-schedule-cronjob.md

 #### Note:

 This syntax will work with `kubectl v1.10.1+`.
-It is test on Kubernetes v1.8.7.
+It is tested on Kubernetes v1.8.7.